seatgeek/soulmate/README.markdown

 Soulmate
 ========

 Soulmate is a tool to help solve the common problem of developing a fast autocomplete feature.
-It uses Redis's sorted sets to build an index of partial words and corresponding top matches, and provides a simple sinatra app to query them.
+It uses Redis's sorted sets to build an index of partially completed words and the corresponding top matching items, and provides a simple sinatra app to query them.
 Soulmate finishes your sentences.

+Soulmate was designed to be simple and fast, and offers the following:

+ * Provide suggestions for multiple types of items in a single query (at SeatGeek we're autocompleting for performers, events, and venues)
+ * Results are ordered by a user-specified score
+ * Arbitrary metadata for each item (at SeatGeek we're storing both a url and a subtitle)

 Soulmate can offer suggestions for multiple types of items in a single query.
 An item is a simple JSON object that looks like: